cedrickchee/chatgpt-universe/README.md

 - Bloom from BigScience
 - Character AI
 - Jasper Chat
+- [Phind](https://phind.com/) - An "assistant" that simply tells users what the answer is.
+Optimized for developers and technical questions.
+Powered by proprietary LLMs (they use OpenAI API and their own models).
+It's strange that they market themself as search engine.

 Lightly based on [publicly announced ChatGPT variants and competitors](https://twitter.com/goodside/status/1606611869661384706) Tweet.